Ria424/developers-animatesdk-docs/Document_object/Document220.md

 #### Usage

-document.publishProfiles
+Document.publishProfiles

 #### Description

-Read-only property; `string[]`; an array of the publish profile names for the document.
+Read-only property; `string[]`; An array of the publish profile names for the document.

 #### Example